Vyral/base-template/_posts/2022-06-17-the-major-real-estate-market-shift-explained.md

 &nbsp;50 years ago, 30 years ago, people didn't get on social media and talk about all their emotions.

-&nbsp;I don't know what's going to happen next, but I'll leave you with this.
+I don't know what's going to happen next, but I'll leave you with this.
 People want to live here.
 They want to live in Utah.
 They certainly want to live in Deer Valley and Park City.
 They want to live in St. George, where my home is.
 People will continue to buy and sell real estate, but this is WEIRD time\!

-&nbsp;If you’ve got questions, message us directly or visit us at&nbsp;[www.GoStGeorge.com](http://www.gostgeorge.com/){: target="_blank" rel="noopener"} and let’s chat\!
+If you’ve got questions, message us directly or visit us at&nbsp;[www.GoStGeorge.com](http://www.gostgeorge.com/){: target="_blank" rel="noopener"} and let’s chat\!